NiclO1337/pp4-banana-palace/README.md

 ### Discount

-The owner can choose to grant a special friends and family discount to user accounts from his account page.
+The owner can choose to grant a special friends and family discount to user accounts from their account page.
 After being granted the discount, the next time the user logs in they will see a new icon on their profile.
 When they click the button they are taken to a surprice page and then granted the discount.

 <details><summary>Screenshot of the owners account page</summary> <p align="left"><img src="./documentation/images/feature-grant-discount.png" alt="owners account page" width="900"/></p> </details>
 <details><summary>Screenshot of message confirming that discount has changed</summary> <p align="left"><img src="./documentation/images/feature-confirmation-message2.png" alt="user account page after granted discount" width="900"/></p> </details>